goerwin/keyremapper/README.md

 # Interception KeyRemapper
 Powerful Key Remapper for windows using (interception)[https://github.com/oblitum/Interception] library underneath.
-This is even better than my previous one since this one works at the Driver level which is even lower level than the LowLevelKeyboardWindowHook, avoiding annoying issues presented by LowLevelKeyboardWindowHook.
+This is even better than my previous one since this one works at the Driver level which is even lower level than the LowLevelKeyboardWindowHook, avoiding annoying issues presented by the latter.

 ## Requirements
 -